DDorj/test/README.md

 ## 📚 Documentation Overview

-This is a complete, production-ready UI/UX design system for **Ayanga Store** — a modern Mongolian e-commerce platform specializing in smartphones, tablets, laptops, and tech accessories.
+This is a complete, production-ready UI/UX design system for **Tech Store** — a modern Mongolian e-commerce platform specializing in smartphones, tablets, laptops, and tech accessories.

 ### 📄 Documentation Files